Thursday, June 18, 2026

 Narrow streets.
 The whole town no more than 3 short blocks wide up the hillside.
 One main road.

 Still light rain.
 Driver had to drop us off some distance from restaurant.
-We single lined puddle jumped along a sidewalk made for one half pedestrian.
+We single line puddle jumped along a sidewalk built for one half pedestrian.
+Restaurant called "TABEPNA".

 We dined on dishes of veggie salad, toasted bread, olive paste, cheese paste, chicken, potatoes, beef chunk stew, lamb, pork, and watermelon, cantaloupe for desert.
 The only beer offered was Thyos.

 8:45 pm.
-The drive back to hotel and a slow return to hotel room for the night.
+A drive back to hotel and slow return to room for the night.

 May 14, Wednesday.
 Day 11.